jautschbach/texcollab/README.md

 binary format or with embedded figures in a compressed bitmap format, or with accompanying Office documents and such.
-Those files are rarely suitable for version control, and if a set of PDF figures, say, gets recreated repeatedly, the `git` revisions tree would quickly grow too big with no apparent benefit.
-Our group attempted to switch to a `git` workflow previously, but found it to be too difficult for beginners.
+Those files are rarely suitable for version control, and if a set of PDF figures, say, gets recreated repeatedly, the `git` revisions tree would quickly grow very large (preserving each indivdual version of each file) with no apparent benefit to the workflow.

-Therefore, we came up with a workflow in which files are exchanged via a remote repository, accessible by all participants in the project, such that some files are under `git` version control whereas other types of files (binary files, in particular) are exchanged via the same repository using `rsync`.
+Therefore, we came up with a workflow in which files are exchanged via a remote repository, accessible by all participants in the project, such that some files are under `git` version control while other types of files (binary files, in particular) are exchanged via the repository using `rsync`.
 The `texcollab` script combines everything in a single command-line interface.

 `texcollab` also hides much of the `git` and `rsync` syntax and can therefore be used by someone who is unfamiliar with either.
-However, it is helpful to have a general idea of how version control works, and we use the related terms 'commit', 'pull', 'push', 'branch', etc. `texcollab` makes to particular use of the distributed development framework offered by `git`; rather, we use it in a more old-fashioned way that some (looking at you, LT) have referred to as 'ugly and stupid'.
-Finally, `texcollab` is not foolproof, and sometimes it happens that someone needs to fix things manually with `git`.
+However, it is helpful to have a general idea of how version control works, and we use the related terms 'commit', 'pull', 'push', 'branch', etc. `texcollab` makes to particular use of the distributed development framework offered by `git`; rather, we use it in an old-fashioned 'hub and spokes' model that someone (LT) indirectly referred to as 'ugly and stupid'.

+`texcollab` is not foolproof, of course, and sometimes it happens that someone needs to fix things manually with `git`.

 # What is the "Advisor-Student/s Mergeless" model?

-As mentioned, `git merge` for LaTeX is not without disadvantages, and our group needed a simple workflow for everyone involved with a project.
-So, the model consists of the `master` branch used by the senior author and a branch for each "student".
-The examples that follow use the branches `master` for the advisor and `barrymoo` for the student or postdoc co-author.
-The student is not allowed to commit to `master` and the advisor is not allowed to commit to the student branch.
+The model consists of the
+`master` branch used by the senior author and a branch for each co-author ('student').
+The examples that follow use the branches `master` for the advisor and `barrymoo` for a student or postdoc co-author.
+The student is not supposed to commit to `master` and the advisor is not supposed to commit to the student branch.
 Neither the student nor the advisor will ever use an automated `git` merge.

-Instead, `texcollab` makes a distinction between version-controlled files (primarily `tex` files) vs. other data that should not be under version control. `texcollab` provides commands to list version-controlled files that are different in the two branches, and an option to compare those files with the `meld` tool (alternatives to `meld` might exist, but we haven't tried them) and merge the differences in `meld`.
+`texcollab` makes a distinction between version-controlled files (primarily `tex` files) vs. other data that should not be under version control. `texcollab` provides commands to list version-controlled files that are different in the two branches, and an option to compare those files with the `meld` tool (or similar software) and merge the differences in `meld`.
 This way, there is always someone looking at the pieces that will get merged, and the aforementioned 'incomprehensible mess' is typically avoided. `meld` also has an option to merge all changes from a file in one branch to the same file in another branch, which is sometimes useful when there are a lot of edits by someone who can be trusted.

-An occasional 'manual' intervention with `git` may become necessary if there are many complex updates in a repository, often with repeated file name changes in one branch vs. another.
+An occasional 'manual' intervention with `git` may become necessary if there are many complex updates in a repository, for example, when there are repeated file name changes followed by commits in one branch vs. another.
 In this case, an experienced `git` user may have to work on this.
 Worst case: re-create a new repository from the files in one of the branches.
 However, this should not be necessary.